CallanMark/UmassLowellCourseWork/readme.md

 ## Homework 1 - Linear Classifier for Text Classification

-This notebook implements a linear classifier for text classification using the IMDB dataset.
-It explores text vectorization techniques including CountVectorizer and TfidfVectorizer, and demonstrates handling of out-of-vocabulary words.
+This notebook implements a linear classifier for text classification using the IMDB dataset, exploring text vectorization techniques including CountVectorizer and TfidfVectorizer.
+The implementation demonstrates handling of out-of-vocabulary words and evaluates model performance using accuracy metrics.
+The code includes data preprocessing, feature extraction, and model training with cross-validation.

 ## Homework 2 - Word2Vec Implementation

 This notebook implements the Word2Vec model from scratch using PyTorch, demonstrating the Skip-gram architecture and efficient vector operations through matrix multiplication.
 The implementation includes optimizations for training speed and numerical stability, with evaluation of word similarities on a Star Wars text corpus.
+The model successfully learns meaningful word embeddings that capture semantic relationships between words in the corpus.

 ## Homework 3 - Neural Networks and SVM

 This notebook implements a two-layer neural network and SVM classifier for image classification on CIFAR-10, exploring different optimization techniques and hyperparameter tuning for improved model performance.
+The implementation includes forward and backward propagation, loss computation, and gradient updates for both architectures.
+The models are evaluated using accuracy metrics and compared in terms of training time and classification performance.

 ## Homework 4 - Neural Network Text Classifier